In this episode, Bonnibel Rambatan and Thet Wai talks about Myanmar’s New Feminist Narrative and Wai’s experiences as a feminist activist in Myanmar.

 And so that we can also reinvent or we can also acknowledge our own epistemology from Southeast Asia as well, because Southeast Asia is such a rich country.
 But even the war Southeast Asia come from those areas, from these colonial times.

-So we really have to reimagine a new Southeast Asia.
 What is Southeast Asia for us, for Southeast Asia, and what is our democracy that we like to emerge in without any of those, let’s say, imperialistic, patriarchal, internalised mindset, et cetera.

 What Can the Listeners Do?

 It’s really amazing how because I would have thought I can’t really imagine how it must have been like for you, who’ve been in the movement, been in the activism scene for so long, only to have the military coupon, like almost overnight.